m4sterbunny/Demo/source/pages/portfolio.rst

 Distributed Devs
 ****************

 Distributed Devs engaged me to write up an API for handover to other development teams.
 I took a less formal approach to allow this to be a much smaller investment and kept all the details in the Readme of the related repositories.
-Pleased with my efficiencies, they engaged me for other projects such as high-level architecture documentation for products supporting the insurance sector.
+Pleased with my efficiencies, they engaged me for other projects such as high-level architecture documentation for products supporting the insurance sector applying AI tools on insurance claims.
 Again, I am under NDAs and can not expose more about this client.